-On this page you will find interviews with Wilmot residents who have a story to tell.
+On this page you will find both video and audio interviews (below) with Wilmot residents who have a story to tell.
 Click names or photos for links and enjoy!

 Esther Ruth Lajoie Grace In this documentary, Esther and her husband Tyler share stories of growing up and raising a family in North Wilmot.
 Esther Grace, née Esther Ruth Lajoie, was born in North Wilmot, New Hampshire.
 This interview was recorded on August 5, 2011 by Wilmot Historical Society volunteers at Esther and Tyler's home on Cross Hill Road in Wilmot, New Hampshire.